lorenzo-cambiaghi/AkerMCP/README.md

 ## AI Integration Rules

-To get the best results, give your AI client a rules file that teaches it *how* to use aker-mcp.
+To get the best results, give your AI client a rules file that teaches it *how* to use AkerMCP.
 Copy the template below into your Unity project root — the AI will learn when to use `inspect` vs `execute`, how to format property paths, and when to check for compilation errors.

 ### Where to put the rules file